1. Media Subsystem Profile¶

 More details about Media Committers’ roles and responsibilities can be found here: Media Committers.

-The main tree used by media developers is at:
+The main development trees used by the media subsystem are at:

-Please note that this tree can be rebased, although only as a last resort.
+Please note that it can be rebased, although only as a last resort.

 1.5.1.
 Media development workflow¶